-The Formation and Prevention of Oilfield Scale: From the Laboratory to the Field
+Formation and Prevention of Oilfield Scale: From the Laboratory to the Field

 This is a unique opportunity to learn from people who developed some of the industry’s best tools for managing oilfield scale.

 This course is for production technologists, engineers, oilfield chemists and anyone concerned with flow assurance issues.
-It is also useful for those who work in the service, scale inhibitor and sulphate removal industries.
+It is also useful for those who work in the service, scale inhibitor and sulphate industries.

-Participants are encouraged to bring their field formation, injection water composition data and other properties of their reservoirs for discussion in class.
+Participants are encouraged to bring their field formation, injection water composition data, and other properties of their reservoirs for discussion in class.

-1.6 CEUs (Continuing Education Units) awarded for this 2-day course.
+1.6 CEUs (Continuing Education Units) are awarded for this 2-day course.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
+All cancellations must be received no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to email@example.com; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+Refunds will not be given due to no show situations.

 Sorbie has published more than 200 technical papers on his research and a book on polymer flooding.
 He was an SPE Distinguished Lecturer in 2000–2001 and is a member of the Royal Society of Edinburgh.